cahirwpz/phd/spadil/foam.md

 List of FOAM instructions
 ---

+Some of the forms described below are defined in [primitive.lisp](https://github.com/cahirwpz/fricas/blob/master/src/lisp/primitives.lisp).

 ### `LETT`: variable assignment

+Variable assignment is an expression, i.e. it returns the `Value`.

-	(LETT Name Value DebugInfo?)
+	(LETT Name Value DebugInfo)

-Transformed to [SETQ], which is an expression.
+Simply transformed to [SETQ].

 	(SETQ Name Value)